top of page

 With wildflower season fast approaching we decided to hike the 4.6 km Wildflower Walk Trail in John Forrest National Park.
 John Forrest National Park is always popular with it's wide variety of trails to explore ranging from the 300m Jane Brook Promenade to the 16 km Eagle View Walk Trail.
 We discovered that park management have been busy realigning some of the trails to conserve the bush and for added interest.

-Starting at the main picnic area alongside Jane Brook we stopped to examine the new trail map detailing the brand new Little Eagle Trail and showing the updated route of trails that have been realigned which includes the Wildflower Walk Trail.
+Starting at the main picnic area alongside Jane Brook we stopped to examine the new trail map detailing the brand new Little Eagle Walk Trail and showing the updated route of trails that have been realigned which includes the Wildflower Walk Trail.

 We decided to walk along the Railway Reserve Heritage Trail to National Park Falls to see how they were flowing after winter rain.
 It is about a 15minute, 1km walk along the Heritage Trail to the falls.
 At the bridge either walk down to the water's edge or cross the bridge and head to the large granite outcrop to the west for the best views of these gentle falls.
 Comparing photos of the falls with high and low water levels I decided I prefer them with less water as the red rock shines through.